Trusts – Registers and Supporting Documents

 How long to keep supporting documents

-Registers and supporting documents must be kept for a period of six years after the end of the last taxation year to which they apply, or, in the case of an income tax return filed after the prescribed deadline, for a period of six years after the date on which the return for the year in question was filed.
+Registers and supporting documents must generally be kept for six years after the last year to which they apply, or for an income tax return filed late, for six years after the date it was filed.

 If registers and supporting documents are kept on an electronic or computer medium, they must be kept in an intelligible form on the same medium for the same period.
-Moreover, the trust must take all necessary measures to ensure and maintain their integrity throughout their life cycle.
+Moreover, the trust must take all necessary measures to ensure and maintain their integrity throughout this period.
+Any trust that obtains a tax relief (deduction in the calculation of income, tax exemption for income, tax credit, etc.) must keep the supporting documents for the claim.

 Any trust that claims a tax relief (deduction in the calculation of income, tax exemption for income, tax credit, etc.) must keep the supporting documents for the claim.